Issac038/Ecommerce-Follow-Along/README.md

 3. Validated password by comparing the user’s entered password with the hashed password stored in the database using bcrypt.
 If they match, proceed with authentication; otherwise, an error is sent.

+### Milestone 8

+In this milestone, we created the HomePage Layout and the Card component with props for product name.